tgfrerer/island/README.md

 purpose, and the code here is released in the hope that you might find it entertaining or instructive.

-The main motivation for writing Island was to experiment with a modern rendering API (Vulkan), to learn by trying out ideas around modern realtime-rendering, and to have a framework to create visual essays with.
+**Purpose** The main motivation for writing Island was to experiment with a modern rendering API (Vulkan), to learn by trying out ideas around modern realtime-rendering, and to have a framework to create [visual experiments](http://instagram.com/tgfrerer) with.

 ## Main Features:

-* **Native code hot-reloading**: An Island project is made from isolated c/cpp modules, each of which can be tweaked, re-compiled at runtime, and automatically hot-reloaded.
+* **Hot-reloading**: An Island project is made from isolated c/cpp modules, each of which can be tweaked, re-compiled at runtime, and automatically hot-reloaded.
 The same applies to GLSL shader source files.
-Because of Island's modular architecture, recompilation & reload often takes less than 1 second, while the project keeps running.

-* **Fast compile times**: Typically, compilation from scratch for the whole codebase takes less than 6 seconds, and (re)compilation of an app module takes less than a second.
+* **Fast compile times**:  Because of Island's modular architecture, recompilation & reload often takes less than 1 second, while the project keeps running.
+Typically, compilation from scratch for the whole codebase takes less than 6 seconds, and (re)compilation of an app module takes less than a second.

 * **Static release binaries**: While Island is highly modular and dynamic when run in debug, it can compile into a single, optimised static binary for release.

-* **Vulkan backend**: Island uses a Vulkan backend, which, on Linux, allows you to experiment with GPU features as soon as they are released.
+* **Vulkan backend**: Island has a Vulkan rendering backend, which, on Linux, allows access to new and experimental GPU features soon after they are released.
 The renderer takes care of most of the bureaucracy which comes with modern APIs: Vulkan resources are automatically synchronised, and only allocated on demand.
-Most resource properties are *inferred* automatically.
+Most resource properties are *inferred* automatically based on the context of how the resource is being used.
 Pipelines are compiled and recompiled when needed.
 When compiled in Debug mode, Vulkan validation layers are loaded by default.

+* **Rendergraph**: Rendering is structured using renderpasses.
-* **Framegraph**: Renderpasses are executed on-demand and synchronised automatically using a framegraph system.
+  Renderpasses are executed on-demand and synchronised automatically by evaluating a rendergraph.
 If a renderpass is detected to have no effect on the final image, it is automatically pruned.
-For Debug targets, the framegraph generates `.dot` files, which can be visualised with graphviz.
+For Debug targets, the framegraph generates `.dot` files, which can be visualised using graphviz.

   ![graphviz-screenshot](resources/readme/graph_screenshot.png)

 * **GPU ray tracing** Island supports RTX via the *Khronos Vulkan raytracing extensions*.
 Creating acceleration structures and shader